berneout/authors-certificate/DCO-1.1-Annotated.md

 Unlike the DCO, the AUTHORS Certificate requires contributions be _entirely_ original work of the submitting contributor.
-If a pull request comes in with commits from multiple authors, all authors should be called on to push separate commit appending their info to AUTHORS.
+If a pull request comes in with commits from multiple authors, all authors should be called on to push new commits appending their info to AUTHORS.

 As a practical matter, "found" code is highly unlikely to have rigorous provenance information.
 Writing contributions oneself is the cleanest,